 A district created by the county to place the burden of ad valorem taxes upon property in a geographic area to fund a particular service or services.
-In Leon County, MSTU's exist countywide to fund primary healthcare for the uninsured and emergency medical services.
+In Leon County, MSTU's exist countywide to fund emergency medical services.

 -N-